NB-ENTOO/nb-ecommerce/memory-bank/activeContext.md

 - Implemented multi-step checkout flow with state management

 ## Next Implementation Steps
+- Modify the Navbar component with new branding and improved styling
+- Enhance the hero section with better visuals and content
+- Update featured products section with more realistic data
+- Add newsletter signup section to homepage
 - Implement authentication system (signup, login, password reset)
 - Add comprehensive error handling to API requests
 - Optimize image loading and performance